Overview and entry requirements

-Students studying part time take the MPhil training seminar in the first year and write the upgrade paper (see above) in the second year.
+Students studying part-time take the MPhil training seminar in the first year and write the upgrade paper in the second year.
 The length of time for field or research and material collection, and writing up, is adjusted accordingly.

-Degrees are awarded by SOAS, the University of London and are subject to SOAS, University of London regulations.
+Degrees are awarded by SOAS University of London and are subject to SOAS University of London regulations.

 CCLPS Weekly Research Training Seminar

 In addition to generic methods training, MPhil/PhD students in the CCLPS are required to attend a weekly Research Training Seminar in the disciplines of Comparative Literature, Cultural Studies and Postcolonial Studies as well as in interdisciplinary methods and methodologies in term one and two.
 The aim of the training programme is to provide a thorough grounding in theory, methods, regional, cultural, linguistic and any special disciplinary expertise that may be required for the research.